 * This 2020 Covid-19, was an unexpected and unprecedented event in our lifetimes.
 I'm truly grateful for all of the medical staff and the emergency development of the treatments and vaccines.
 I'm truly hopeful that we do not have to experience this again.

 * We have always strived to maintain a clean and sanitary facility.
 We laundry all blankets and linens between guests.
-Our stylish quilts have been removed temporarily until we can determine a way to sanitize between stays with out damaging them.
+Our stylish quilts have been removed temporarily until we can determine a way to sanitize between stays without damaging them.

 * Air travel is limited as defined by the individual airlines, please contact them for the best up to date information.
 Delta/SLC and United/Denver are Serving West Yellowstone with two flights each.

 * Here in West Yellowstone, we do not have a hospital, with the nearest one 50 miles away and they too are limited in available beds and services.
 Please only travel if your are healthy and not having any symptoms of illness of any kind.